An Introduction to Positive Leadership

 So no one will think that positive leadership is the same as positive thinking, we’ll define it.

-I understand that many leadership speakers have speech themes that revolve around positive thinking.
+Many Filipino leadership speakers picked speech themes that revolve around positive thinking.
 Positive thinking is better than negative thinking, you and I know.
 But positive thinking isn’t enough.

-That’s because many positive thinkers become unrealistic.
+That’s because many positive thinkers tend to be unrealistic.
 Because positive thinking don’t last.
 Viktor Frankl taught us this in Man’s Search for Meaning.

 Positive leadership has its focus on human experience, on what is experienced as good, on what is extraordinary, and what is inspiring.